MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/meeting-exclusion-rules.md

    > [!Note]
    > The first five steps in this list are for excluding data about meetings based on the type of meeting.
 In the sixth step on the list, you exclude data about attendees, based on the response they gave to the meeting invitation.
 For more information, see [Select exclusion type](meeting-exclusion-concept.md#select-exclusion-type).

-6. Type a name for the  exclusion rule and, optionally, a description.
-Select **Next**.
-This starts the flow of steps in which you author your new exclusion rule by defining individual meeting exclusions.
-Move on to the next task, [To create a meeting exclusion rule](#to-create-a-meeting-exclusion-rule).
+6. Type a name for the  exclusion rule, optionally type a description, select **Next**, and then go to the next steps [to create a meeting exclusion rule](#to-create-a-meeting-exclusion-rule).

 #### To create a meeting exclusion rule

-Now that you've created a framework for your new rule, you add -- and optionally, customize -- individual exclusions, as described in the following steps.
+Now that you've created a framework for your new rule, you add -- and optionally, customize -- individual exclusions, as follows.

    >[!Note]
    >You complete the following steps by selecting **Next**.
 It's possible to forego adding the exclusion that the current step defines.
 To do this, clear the **Use this exclusion** check box before you select **Next**: